 Include hashtags at the end of the descriptions.
 1-3 hashtags will be suitable.

 Pinterest Group Boards

-The last tip I would like to talk about is joining Pinterest Boards.
+The last tip I would like to talk about is joining Pinterest Groups Boards.

-This is a great way for you to build engagement on your pins and reach a larger audience.
+Joining Pinterest groups is an excellent way to build engagement on your pins and reach a broader audience.

 Pinterest Group Boards are people who pin similar content to a single board.
 The pins that are published on Pinterest Group Boards will not only be seen by active contributors to the boards but also people searching for content that relates to the board.